yccgroup/pfe-python-models/README.md

 you can run (make sure not to overwrite your original output file!)

     ./main.py -p trajectory.method=read -p rafep.threshold=5.0,6.0 input.conf | tee output2.log

+Additionally, by setting `trajectory.nsteps` to a lower value than originally, the read-in trajectory will be truncated accordingly (namely to `trajectory.nsteps // trajectory.outfreq` samples).
+This way, one can explore the effect of the trajectory length without having to run the expensive sampling step for all desired trajectory lengths.
+Example:

+    ./main.py -p trajectory.method=read -p trajectory.nsteps=100000 input.conf | tee output3.log